High Spectral Resolution Measurement of the Sunyaev-Zel'dovich Effect Null with Z-Spec: Observations

 \subsection{Bolocam Observations}

-Bolocam is a large format camera at the CSO with 144 detectors, an 8 arcmin diameter field of view (FOV), an observing band centered at 2.1~mm, and a point-spread function with a 58~arcsec full-width at half-maximum (FWHM)~\citep{haig04}.
-As part of an ongoing program to image the SZ effect in an X-ray selected sample of massive galaxy clusters, we observed \rxj~with Bolocam from the CSO in July 2008 and May 2009.
-The total on-source integration time is 59~ksec, approximately evenly split between the two observing periods.
-The central RMS of the beam-smoothed Bolocam data is 16~$\mu$K$_{\textrm{CMB}}$, and peak decrement of \rxj~is $\simeq 850$~$\mu$K$_{\textrm{CMB}}$.
+Bolocam is a large format camera at the CSO with 144 detectors, an 8 arcmin diameter field of view (FOV), an observing band centered at 2.1~mm, and a point-spread function with a 58~arcsec full-width at half-maximum (FWHM; \citealt{haig04}).
+As part of an ongoing program to image the SZ effect in an X-ray-selected sample of massive galaxy clusters, we observed \rxj~with Bolocam from the CSO in 2008 July and 2009 May.
+The total on-source integration time is $59 \,$ks, approximately evenly split between the two observing periods.
+The central rms of the beam-smoothed Bolocam data is 16~$\mu$K$_{\textrm{CMB}}$, and the peak decrement of \rxj~is $\simeq 850$~$\mu$K$_{\textrm{CMB}}$.

-The Bolocam observations were made by scanning the CSO in a Lissajous pattern, with an average scan speed of 4~arcmin/sec.
+The Bolocam observations were made by scanning the CSO in a Lissajous pattern, with an average scan speed of $4 \,$arcmin s$^{-1}$.
 All of the data were reduced following the procedures described in detail in \citet{sayers11}.
-In particular, atmospheric noise was subtracted by a combination of a FOV-average template and a time stream high pass filter.
+In particular, atmospheric noise was subtracted by a combination of an FOV-average template and a time stream high pass filter.
 A pointing model, accurate to 5~arcsec, was created from frequent observations of the nearby bright object $1334{-}127$ following the methods described in \citet{sayers09}.
 The flux calibration, in nV/$\mu$K$_{\textrm{CMB}}$, was determined according to the procedure described in \citet{laurent05}, based on observations of Neptune, Uranus, and G34.3 using the brightness values determined in \citet{sayers11prep}.
 We estimate the flux calibration to be accurate to $\simeq 5$\%~\citep{sayers11, sayers11prep}.
-For the analysis presented in this paper, an elliptical isothermal $\beta$ model was fit to the Bolocam data following the procedures described in detail in \citet{sayers11}; the best fitting parameters of this model are given in Table \ref{tab:isothermalbeta}.
+For the analysis presented in this paper, an elliptical isothermal $\beta$ model was fit to the Bolocam data following the procedures described in detail in \citet{sayers11}; the best-fitting parameters of this model are given in Table \ref{tab:isothermalbeta}.
+The Bolocam map of \rxj\ with the Z-Spec chopping pattern overlaid is shown in Figure \ref{fig:RXJ1347_chop}.